Family Engagement - Quality Improvement Project

 Family-centered care is based on the premise that families are the primary influence in the lives of their children.
 Family-centered programs value and respect the unique characteristics of all members of a child’s family.
 A family-centered approach to early care and education is important to ensuring healthy child development and school readiness in preschool-age children.

-As part of the Family-Centered Child Care Project (FCCCP), centers implement best practices that are designed to improve parent involvement, parent engagement and parent communication, including hosting family events, creating a parent library and organizing parent meetings/open houses.
+As part of the Family Engagement - Quality Improvement Project, centers implement best practices that are designed to improve parent involvement, parent engagement and parent communication, including hosting family events, creating a parent library and organizing parent meetings/open houses.

-Child care centers that have their Texas Rising Star certification are eligible to be part of FCCCP.
+Child care centers that participate in College Bound from Birth or have their Texas Rising Star certification are eligible to be part of the Family Engagement - Quality Improvement Project.

 - 28 libraries were created at child care centers, which benefited 748 families and 1,060 children.
 These libraries provide topical information for families.